BASF - Case Study

 Board delivers a versatile, integrated approach to Business Intelligence at BASF

-The Management Intelligence project at BASF Agro stemmed from the need to solve complex problems related to processes such as planning, analysis and measurement of the business.
+The Management Intelligence project at BASF Agro stemmed from the need to solve complex problems related to processes such as planning, analysis, and measurement of the business.

 Even the quantities are expressed in a triple unit.
-The presence of all these variables produces a remarkably qualitative and quantitative complexity and requires the use of several Board information access profiles (Sales Manager, Zone Manager, Area Manager, Crop Manager, Executive Managers).
-Easily managing such a complex work-flow and structure is only possible thanks to the agility of Board.
-Its powerful write-back capability, database flexibility, advanced security options, stability and robustness of the architecture all play key roles in the project's success.
+The presence of these variables produces a remarkably qualitative and quantitative complexity, requiring the use of several Board information access profiles (such as Sales Manager, Zone Manager, Area Manager, Crop Manager, and Executive Manager).
+Managing such a complex workflow and structure is only possible thanks to the agility of Board.
+Its powerful write-back capability, database flexibility, advanced security options, stability, and robustness of the architecture all play key roles in the project's success.
 It is also important that all off-site staff can refer to the data and perform data entry quickly and directly.

-"The Management Intelligence project is considered a successful solution, but is constantly evolving," said the IT Manager of BASF Agro.
+"The Management Intelligence project is considered a successful solution, but is constantly evolving," adds the IT Manager of BASF Agro.
 "The application will constantly need to be improved and expanded to take into account requests from users and our market evolution.
 Thanks to its versatility, Board lends itself to quickly adapting to the evolution of business and management processes."